mzivic7/SystemAutocorrect/README.md

 Same as above, but instead `python build.py` run: `python autocorrect_win.py`

 ## Configuration
+For linux, config is searched for in 2 locations: `/etc/autocorrect/config.ini` and in same dir as script file.
-For Windows, aspell installation path may be different, so check it in config.ini
+For Windows, aspell installation path may be different, so make sure it is correct in config.ini

 ## How it works
 Keyboard module is used to record typed text.
 After space or enter key is recorded, typed word is sent to aspell, who returns corrected word.
 Then using pynput: backspace is pressed to delete old word and type new one, really fast.

 ## TODO
-on/off keybinding
-Disable after click
+Skip after click
 Change language dictionary
+Blacklist word
 Automatically add word to dictionary
 Record capital letters
 Capitalize after ".  "